monte-language/monte/docs/source/modules.rst

 Some other languages have modules that alter global state.
 These languages typically *evaluate* when importing, applying each module's code to the global state.
-Our module system abstracts this behavior, *parameterizing* inputs to modules and allowing for isolated modules that can be evaluated multiple times without side effects.
+Our module system abstracts this behavior, *parameterizing* inputs into modules and allowing for isolated modules that can be evaluated multiple times without side effects.